-Led by the Chief Executive, Claire Severgnini, the Executive Team is comprised of five senior managers who are all based at the Charity’s headquarters in Camerton, Somerset.
+Led by the Chief Executive, Claire Severgnini, the Executive Team is comprised of six senior managers who are all based at the Charity’s headquarters in Camerton, Somerset.
 The team is supported by the Head of Corporate Governance, Juliette Morgan on matters of regulation and compliance.
 Together they look after the day to day operations of the Charity.

 Listed below are members of the charity’s executive team.

 Claire Severgnini, Chief Executive